-Job Openings: UX Specialists (Entry-level or Junior)
+Job Openings: UX Specialists (entry-level or with a few years' experience)

 Nielsen Norman Group is hiring user experience specialists.
 We currently have several job openings at two levels:

 - Entry-level: fresh out of university (or graduating soon) or less than 2 years' work experience